hamdaankhalid/persistent-btree-storage-engine/README.md

 # Extracting && Implementing the Sqlite Storage Engine

+## Credits:
+Used Codecrafters starting point to build an understanding of metadata for the file format, so thanks to them :)
+Then I took that project and created this monstrosity from the initial project

 ## Out of scope
 SQL frontend, and joins.
 I just want a simple Storage Engine based on persistent BTrees